Wag the Dog: Plot

 The President of the United States is caught making advances on an underage girl inside the Oval Office less than two weeks before the election.
 Conrad Brean, a top spin doctor, is brought in by presidential aide Winifred Ames to take the public's attention away from the scandal.
 He decides to construct a fictional war in Albania, hoping that the media will concentrate on this instead.
 Brean contacts Hollywood producer Stanley Motss to create the war, complete with a theme song and fake film footage of a fleeing orphan to arouse sympathy.
 The hoax is initially successful, with the president quickly gaining ground in the polls.

-When the CIA learns of the plot, it sends Agent Young to confront Brean about the hoax.
+When the CIA learns of the plot, it sends Agent Charles Young to confront Brean about the hoax.
 Brean convinces Young that revealing the deception is against his and the CIA's best interests.
-But when the CIA—in collusion with the president's rival candidate—reports that the war has ended, the media begins to revert its focus to the president's sexual misconduct scandal.
+But when the CIA, in collusion with the president's rival candidate Senator John Neal, reports that the war has ended, the media begins to revert its focus to the president's sexual misconduct scandal.
 To counter this, Motss invents a hero who was left behind enemy lines in Albania.

-Inspired by the idea that he was "discarded like an old shoe", Brean and Motss ask the Pentagon to provide a special forces soldier with a matching name (a sergeant named "Schumann" is identified), around whom a POW narrative can be constructed.
+Inspired by the idea that he was "discarded like an old shoe", Brean and Motss ask the Pentagon to provide a special forces soldier with a matching name (a sergeant named William Schumann is identified), around whom a POW narrative can be constructed.
 As part of the hoax, folk singer Johnny Dean records a song called "Old Shoe", which is pressed onto a 78-rpm record, prematurely aged so that listeners will think that it was recorded years earlier and sent to the Library of Congress to be "found".
 Bream and Motss fling pairs of old shoes into a tree outside of the White House grounds.
-Soon, large numbers of shoes begin appearing on phone and power lines, and a grassroots movement to bring home Schumann takes hold, completing a successful astroturfing.
+Soon, large numbers of shoes begin appearing on phone and power lines and a grassroots movement to bring home Schumann takes hold, completing a successful astroturfing.